-Go to the login page of Member Online and click ‘forgotten your password’.
+Go to the login page of AOL (AvSuper Online) and click ‘forgotten your password’.
 We will email you with a link which gives you temporary access so you can reset your password to one you will remember easily.

 If you have been locked out of your account because of too many incorrect logins, please contact us for help.

-Yes.
-No fee is charged by AvSuper for such transfers, however, your old fund may charge an exit fee.
-You may also need to check with the other fund whether you will lose any benefits by making the transfer.
+Yes, and you can even arrange it online!
+No fee is charged by AvSuper for such transfers, however, your may need to check with the other fund whether you will lose any benefits (such as insurance arrangements) by making the transfer.
 Please refer to our transferring to AvSuper page for details.

 Our Family law and superannuation fact sheet briefly describes the process which you need to follow to obtain the necessary information.
 In most cases, AvSuper does not charge for providing the information.

 If you are a defined benefit member, it is advisable to obtain a valuation of your benefit as well.
 It is likely that the Family Court will require this information.
 Your legal adviser can normally arrange this.
 We can provide a valuation for a fee of $250.